Docs

 Transfer queue

-Every upload, download and bucket-to-bucket copy is tracked in the dock at the bottom-right of the window.
-Each row shows live progress (multipart uploads emit per-part progress) and a status indicator.
+Every upload, download, bucket-to-bucket copy and bulk delete is tracked in the dock at the bottom-right of the window.
+Each row shows live progress (multipart uploads emit per-part progress, and deletes count objects processed) and a status indicator.
 You can:

 - Cancel a running transfer